Are You Struggling With Bad Behavior in Your Child?

 But I’ve learned that certain childhood behaviors escalate if they’re not addressed.

-After teaching kids for over 16 years I’ve observed a parenting pattern that reflects in each child where parents follow these four popular parenting tips.
+After teaching kids for over 18 years, I’ve observed a parenting pattern that reflects in each child whose parents follow these four popular parenting tips.

 That’s not to say those parents don’t mean well!